What would you do if you saw someone hitting a dog?

-The woman had hit her dog so hard it could be heard throughout the entire (large) lobby from around the corner hallway.
+The woman had hit her dog so hard it could be heard throughout the lobby from around the corner hallway.

 At first I wasn’t exactly sure what I had heard.
-Then the next whack was followed with a “Shut up!”
-And another whack.
+Then the next whack was followed with a “SHUT UP!”
+And then another whack.

-I looked across to the three people sitting opposite me, and their gazes went from her to me with a look that could only be explained as shock.
-The dog continued barking, and then yet another whack was heard.
+I looked across to the 3 people sitting opposite me, and their gazes went from her to me with a look that could only be explained as shock.
+The dog continued barking — and then yet another whack.
 The dog cried out in pain at the last hit.

 That’s when I lost my cool.

-The front desk employees were now watching the situation, and the vet had just walked out as I leaned forward to make sure my voice carried to where she was sitting:
+Continuing with my story, the front desk employees at the vet’s office were now watching the situation, and the veterinarian had just walked out as I leaned forward to make sure my voice carried to where she was sitting: